 Bulletins can include attachments.
 These attachments generally contain forms, charts, or additional instructions.

-Users may access TFM announcements on the Web site at http://tfm.fiscal.treasury.gov/v1/announc.html.
+Users may access TFM announcements on the Announcements page.

 For questions regarding a TFM announcement, users should contact the responsible area listed in the Inquiries paragraph.

-In compliance with the Government Paperwork Elimination Act requirement that Federal agencies provide electronic options for transactions with Government, Fiscal Service has done the following:
+In compliance with the Government Paperwork Elimination Act requirement that federal agencies provide electronic options for transactions with the government, Fiscal Service has done the following:

-Fiscal Service has developed a Web site at http://www.fms.treas.gov/forms.html that includes some Fiscal Service produced forms to support products and services.
-Unless exempted by law or Fiscal Service, all departments and agencies use standard accounting and reporting forms and related procedures, including those the Government Accountability Office has prescribed.
+Unless exempted by law or the Fiscal Service, all departments and agencies use standard accounting and reporting forms and related procedures, including those the Government Accountability Office has prescribed.

-Users may subscribe to the automatic email notification system for TFM updates at the following link: http://fms.treas.gov/scripts/subscription.
-The automatic email notifies users of a TFM update and also provides a link to the updated TFM release.
+Users may subscribe to the email notification service for TFM updates.
+The email notifies users of a TFM update and provides a link to the updated TFM release.

 Direct inquiries concerning this chapter to: